-"It's a pretty big deal," Chowace said.
 "I'll be the first one in my family to get a university degree."

 Chowace's mother had seven children.

 What is also a big deal is the fact Chowace is one of eight recipients of this year's Indigenous Scholarship Program.